Publication Guidelines

 Copyright

 © Association of Schools and Colleges of Optometry.
-All rights reserved.
 This journal and the individual contributions contained therein are protected under copyright by the Association of Schools and Colleges of Optometry, and the following terms and conditions apply to their use: consideration for publication is based on assurance the manuscript is not being considered by any other publication nor been previously published.
 Authors must sign a statement transferring copyright to the Association of Schools and Colleges of Optometry.
-All materials contained on the Association of Schools and Colleges of Optometry (“ASCO”) website are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of ASCO, or in the case of third-party materials, the owner of that content.
+All materials contained on the Association of Schools and Colleges of Optometry (“ASCO”) website are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast for commercial purposes without the prior written permission of ASCO, or in the case of third-party materials, the owner of that content.
 The ASCO website and materials are provided solely for individual, educational and non-commercial purposes.

 Manuscripts

-All manuscripts should be submitted with elements in this order: Title page, Abstract, Manuscript, Acknowledgments, References, Footnotes, Tables and Figures and Appendices.
+All manuscripts should be submitted with elements in this order:

 Title Page

 The title page should include the manuscript’s title, the author’s (authors’) name(s) and a brief bio (1-3 sentences) of each author.
 In a multi-authored manuscript, the person who has made the most significant intellectual contribution to the work should be listed first, regardless of academic rank or professional status.
 Only those who have made a substantial contribution to the design and execution of the work and the writing of the manuscript should be included as authors.
-Title page should also list contact information for the corresponding author, including phone number, fax and email address.
+Title page should also list contact information for the corresponding author, including phone number and email address.

-Abstracts should be typed on a separate sheet of paper in one paragraph, and should not exceed 100 words.
+Abstracts should be typed on a separate sheet of paper in one paragraph and should not exceed 100 words.
 Abstracts should be as informative as possible.
 Authors should select approximately five key words that reflect the primary subject matter of the paper.
 The purpose of key words is to assist reference librarians and others in retrieval and cross-indexing.
 For a research article, the abstract should describe the problem or topic addressed, how the study was prepared/conducted, the most important results, and what can be concluded from the results.

 Acknowledgements